-OUSD district-run after school program mitigates learning loss and develops social and emotional learning through multi tiered supports and interventions.
+OUSD district-run after school program mitigates learning loss and develops social and emotional learning through multi tiered supports and evidence-based interventions interventions such as iReady.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.